Seasoned Fries are coated with a delicious, spicy seasoning mix and baked -- not fried! -- for a crispy, lightened-up, homemade side dish or snack!

 Baked Seasoned Fries

 - 1 ½ to 2 pounds russet potatoes, about 3 large or 4 medium potatoes

 - 2 to 3 tablespoons olive oil, OR canola oil

 - 1 teaspoon salt

-- Wash the potatoes, then cut them lengthwise into 1/2" thick slices.
-Then cut each slice lengthwise into 1/4" sticks.
-Fill a large bowl with cold water and soak the potato slices for about 1 hour.
+- Wash the potatoes and cut them lengthwise into ½" thick slices.
+Cut each slice lengthwise into ¼" sticks.
+Fill a large bowl with cold water and soak the potato slices for at least 30 minutes and up to 1 hour.
 Drain the potatoes and pat them dry with paper towels.

 - Preheat oven to 425ºF and line two baking sheets with parchment paper.
 In a small bowl, combine the cornstarch, smoked paprika, salt, black pepper, cumin, and garlic powder.
 In a large bowl, toss the potatoes with oil to coat.
 Sprinkle the seasoning mix over the potatoes and toss until evenly coated.